No accounts

 One small caveat

 If you submit your email to the launch-updates form in the footer, we store that address solely to send you a one-time announcement when ScreenMan launches.
 That's the only data this website collects, and it never touches the app or your Mac.
-Unsubscribe at any time.
+We don't run a marketing list — there's a single launch email and that's it.
 We don't run analytics, fingerprinting, or any other tracking on the site.

 The manifesto above ("we don't know how many people use ScreenMan") is about the app itself — and remains literally true.